kingakisielinska/kingakisielinska.github.io/docstwo/GitHub Pages/public-rep copy.md

     ![environments](/assets/images/environments.png)

 19. Click **Environments** on the left side of the page.
-You will be redirected to deployments.
+You are redirected to deployments.
 20. Click **View deployment**.
-Your GitHub page will open.
+Your GitHub page opens.

 ![deployment](/assets/images/deployment.png)